XPS INSULATION BOARDS

 Showing 1 - 5 of 5 products

 Within the external wall insulation systems range, XPS insulation boards handle the moisture, ground pressure, and freeze-thaw cycling that standard EPS cannot.
-The Atlas Fundament range stocked at Renders World spans five thicknesses from 30 mm to 100 mm, each engineered with a closed-cell structure purpose-built for foundations, plinths, and below-DPC zones where ground contact and hydrostatic pressure would compromise open-cell insulation.
+The Atlas Fundament range stocked at Renders World spans five thicknesses from 30 mm to 100 mm, every board supplied in a single 1000 x 500 mm format with a closed-cell structure built for foundations, plinths, and below-DPC zones.

 Where XPS Insulation Boards Perform Best — UK Foundation and Plinth Zones

-Above the damp-proof course the situation changes: the main facade typically benefits from graphite EPS boards for their vapour permeability, while XPS remains the superior choice for every below-ground and splash-zone application.
+Above the damp-proof course the priority shifts.
+The main facade typically benefits from graphite EPS boards for their vapour permeability, while XPS remains the superior choice for every below-ground and splash-zone position on the building.

 What Makes XPS Foundation Boards Worth Specifying